elnormous/self/README.md

 `self` is proposed keyword used to refer the current object in C++ (the same as *this). `self` makes more sense for the language because of the following reasons

-1. You can not assign to `self`. `this` has a special rule that makes it a prvalue, but `self` does not need any exceptions because references are not assignable.
+1. You can not change the pointer of `self`. `this` has a special rule that makes it a prvalue, but `self` does not need any exceptions.
 1. `this` is a special pointer that must point to a valid object however other pointers are not required to do so.
 References must point to a valid object so `self` is more suited for this purpose than `this`.
 1. `return self` instead of `return *this` from assignment operators looks cleaner.
 1. Using raw pointers in C++ is usually discouraged (references are preferred). `this` could encourage programmers to use pointers instead of references.